Faculty & Research

 Ph.D., University of Oregon, 1987

-Undergraduate degree programs in the College have many course requirements, including requirements at the level of the campus (e.g., campus Gen Ed requirements), requirements at the level of the College (e.g., College CASE requirements), and requirements at the level of individual majors.
+Such degree programs in the College have many course requirements, including requirements at the level of the campus (e.g., campus Gen Ed requirements), at the level of the College (e.g., College CASE requirements), and at the level of individual departments/majors.
 Some requirements are to take specific courses; others are to take some number of courses within a certain category.

-In principle, requirements can be defined in terms of A) what students are expected to learn in courses that fulfill the requirement, and/or B) what students and instructors are expected to do in courses that fulfill the requirement.
+In principle, requirements can be defined in terms of A) what students are expected to learn in courses that fulfill the requirement, and B) what students and/or instructors are expected to do in courses that fulfill the requirement.

 - To help in making decisions about which courses, including which ones offered on other IU campuses and at other institutions, should and should not count as fulfilling a requirement,